ButterscotchV/butterscotchv.github.io/web-safety/safety.md

 # Introduction

-For basic web safety, use a password manager to keep your passwords safe.
+For basic web safety, it's important to use a password manager to keep your passwords safe.
 This guide will show you how to use a password manager easily, just like your browser's password storage.

 ## Don't store passwords with a browser

-Don't store passwords in your browser's password storage!
+Browsers often have a feature that allows you to store your passwords for easy access.
+However, this is not a very safe way to store your passwords.
 If your browser doesn't require a password or biometrics to access your stored passwords, any program on your computer can access and steal your passwords within seconds.

-A password manager can work just as easily as your browser's, but provides additional security in case of a data breach.
+A password manager is a better option because it provides additional security in case of a data breach.
+It works just as easily as your browser's password storage, but it uses a different method to keep your passwords safe.

 ### Why not use my browser?

-When you store your passwords in your browser, they are stored in a ["Data Protection API," or DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API).
-While that sounds secure, it's easy for attackers to access.
-The passwords are encrypted by a key that can be easily read and automatically by any program, as the key is stored in a well-known location on your computer.
-This means that the passwords can be stolen **very** easily.
+When you store your passwords in your browser, they are encrypted using something called the ["Data Protection API," or DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API).
+This sounds secure, but it's actually easy for attackers to access.
+The passwords are encrypted using a key that is stored in a well-known location on your computer.
+This means that any program can easily read and use the key to access your passwords.
+In other words, your passwords are not very safe when you store them in your browser.

 ## So why use a password manager instead?

-A password manager is an app or program that stores and creates passwords outside a browser, secured with a master password that you create.
-This means you only need to remember **_one_** strong password to log in to all your accounts.
-The manager can create strong, randomized passwords for each account, so no account ever has the same password as another one.
-If one account is compromised, it can't affect any other site or service.
-Because the manager requires a password to access all your information, one that only you know, it can't be read by any other program.
+A password manager is an app or program that stores and creates passwords outside of your browser.
+It uses a master password that you create to encrypt your passwords, so you only need to remember **_one_** strong password to log in to all your accounts.
+The password manager can also create strong, unique passwords for each account, so no account ever has the same password as another one.
+This means that if one account is compromised, it can't affect any other site or service.
+Because the password manager requires a password to access all your information, one that only you know, it can't be read by any other program.

-If you're reluctant to use a password manager because you don't want to copy and paste all the information into your browser, most managers have a browser extension that can paste the username and password for you, just like your browser would.
+If you're hesitant to use a password manager because you don't want to copy and paste all the information into your browser, most password managers have a browser extension that can paste the username and password for you, just like your browser would.

 # What are my options?

-In the [options section](#options) is a list of password managers with a small snippet about each one.
-You can make your own judgement about what option you would like to use, but it's important to consider all your options and their pros and cons.
+In the [options section](#options), we provide a list of password managers with a brief description of each one.
+You can decide which one you want to use based on your own preferences, but it's important to consider all your options and their pros and cons.

 # What more can I do?

-For extra protection, use [multi-factor authentication (MFA)](mfa.md), also known as Two-Factor Authentication (or 2FA), using an app that generates a random passcode every 30 seconds.
-This makes it difficult for someone to log into your account without having physical access to your phone.
+For extra protection, you can use [Multi-Factor Authentication (MFA)](mfa.md), also known as Two-Factor Authentication (or 2FA).
+This is a method that uses an app to generate a random passcode every 30 seconds.
+This makes it very difficult for someone to log into your account without having physical access to your phone.

 # Options